 This course provides students with the opportunity to consolidate basic professional knowledge, skills, attitudes and experience, by participating in professional skill labs at university and by attending a professional placement at an accredited Nuclear Medicine clinical centre.
 The labs must be passed to be allowed to attend professional practice, and pass the course.

-1. Demonstrate competence in Nuclear Medicine diagnostic/theraputic procedures as defined in the clincal accreditation record (CAR).
+1. Demonstrate competence in the preparation and performance of Nuclear Medicine procedures

 3. Demonstrate a professional attitude towards members of the public and other health care workers

 4. Demonstrate effective communication to members of the public and other health care workers, such as information gathering, active listening and empathy

 5. Practice within an ethical and legal framework